pantsufan/Magisk-Ad-Blocking-Module/README.md

   <img src="https://raw.githubusercontent.com/topjohnwu/Magisk/master/docs/images/logo.png">
 </p>

-# A Magsik Advertisement Blocker Module
+# A Magisk Advertisement Blocker Module
 The module was made for personal use but since it was really good for daily use I decided to make it public.

 # Features